hostmaster/ansible-digitalocean-bootstrap/README.md

 Tested With Ubuntu LTS 12.04 32bit

+Be aware this playbook is not idempotent at least the part which in charge of droplet creation.
+So if you run it twice you will get two droplets.

 # Setup
 Just run `sudo pip install -r requirements.txt` and following packages will be installed
 ```